Slimnios/SaGess/README.md

 ## Configs & parameters

-Dataset specific configuration resides in `configs/dataset/*.yaml` files.
+Dataset specific configuration resides in `configs/dataset/*.yaml` files, including the number of subgraphs to train on, their size and sampling method.

 Other default parameters for DiGress are found in `configs/train/train_default.yaml`, `configs\model\discrete.yaml` and `configs\general\general_default.yaml`.

-The following parameters: dataset, number of subgraphs to train on, their size and sampling method are to be set manually in `src/dataset/large_graph_datasets.py`.

 ## Additional support for docker